 API/RPC endpoint communication to a database worker pool — A classic case for queuing, popular choices are self-managed, open-source, queuing middlewares such as RabbitMQ or ZeroMQ.
 On Cloud Platform, you can use the secure, durable, and highly available Google Cloud Pub/Sub.
 It offers a managed queuing solution without any need to manage servers.

 Database workers connecting to Cloud SQL Second Generation — Database workers can be written in any language that provides an up-to-date MySQL access method.
-These workers can be managed manually on Compute Engine, or packaged in Docker containers to be easily managed using the Kubernetes DSL on Google Container Engine.
+These workers can be managed manually on Compute Engine, or packaged in Docker containers to be easily managed using the Kubernetes DSL on Google Kubernetes Engine.

 There are a few limitations to consider when using Cloud SQL Second Generation:

 - Database size limit of 10TB.

 - Connection limit of 4000 concurrent connections.